 Alexander Calder examined form, color and balance in his mobile sculptures, making a further step towards broadening of understanding and importance of balance in art.
 His mobile sculptures – although asymmetrical and unstable – actively engage space and through their movement constantly search for balance.
 The motility of these delicately crafted Mobiles is affected by air movements or touch.
 Here, balance is not employed as some fixed aesthetic or compositional decision but is active force that affects the immediate shape and dynamics of Calder’s kinetic art.
 Instead of being deliberately achieved by the artist, Calder leaves his work to balance itself and to – through constant movement – negotiate and re-negotiate its balance and form.

-Radial and Mosaic/Crystallographic Balance
+Radial and Mosaic Balance

 In contrast to asymmetrical and symmetrical balance, radial balance although dependent on similar elements such as center and mirroring of forms, differs in the way forms are distributed.
 Instead of following horizontal or vertical axis forms are arranged around the center of compositions, radiating from it like the rays of sun – hence the term radial.
 Mosaic or crystallographic balance refers to visual compositions that do not have focal point or fulcrum, and therefore lack of hierarchy and emphasis is present.
 Sometimes this type of balance is also called ‘allover’ balance.
 Although it may seem that art and design that use mosaic balance are chaotic, repetitive, full of visual noise and disorder, they actually possess consistency and dynamism in the apparent chaos of forms and patterns.
 One example where this type of balance reached the highest expressive and aesthetic quality is work of Jackson Pollock and his action painting of dripping paint.

-Matt Calderwood and Erwin Wurm are among contemporary artists who deploy balance not just as a constructive principle of their works, but as an active element in formation of their sculptural art.
+Matt Calderwood and Erwin Wurm are among contemporary artists who deploy balance not just as a constructive principle of their works, but as an active element in the formation of their sculptural art.
 It could be said that balance is the main star of their sculptures.
 Matt Calderwood uses mundane, everyday objects and combines them through the sole manipulation of balance.
 All the elements in one sculpture are co-dependent of each other, and every slight change could throw them out of balance and destroy the sculpture.
 Erwin Wurm goes even further as he engages visitors of his shows to participate in his sculptural works.
 In a series titled One Minute Sculpture he used bottles filled with water, tennis balls and other objects and enticed visitors to keep them in place by balancing them between their bodies or other surfaces.
 Visitors thus became performers in artist’s living and balancing sculptural act.
-Adequate to showcase contemporary precarities, works of Calderwood and Wurm take the medium of sculpture and used objects to the extreme limits.
+Adequate to showcase contemporary precarities, balance art of Calderwood and Wurm take the medium of sculpture and used objects to the extreme limits.
 Rendering them both dangerous and prone to destruction with every, even slightest move or body twitch and at the same time poised and in equilibrium with the surrounding world, such artworks are testaments to the contemporary extremes of existence.

 Balance in Design and Art

 Similar visual principles apply to both art and design when it comes to balance.
-Principle of balance that can be sensed and directly observed plays an important role in any visual work as it adds to its completeness and expressive quality.
-Throughout history different art movements and periods demonstrated preference for diverse forms of balance.
+The principle of balance that can be sensed and directly observed plays an important role in any visual work as it adds to its completeness and expressive quality.
+Throughout history different art movements and periods demonstrated a preference for diverse forms of balance.
 Renaissance paintings usually possess symmetrical or approximate balance while Baroque aesthetics of exuberance and exaggerated motion found in asymmetrical balance the adequate formula for its dynamic compositions.
-In modern and contemporary art the limits of balance are constantly probed and examined, as observed from Calder’s Mobiles.
-Instead of being set and fixed by the artist, balance becomes a quality often achieved through chance and sometimes even through physical interaction with the observer.
+In modern and contemporary art the definition and limits of balance are constantly probed and examined, as observed from Calder’s Mobiles.
+Instead of being set and fixed by the artist, balance in art becomes a quality often achieved through chance and sometimes even through physical interaction with the observer.
 In contemporary art forcing objects into balance that defies physical laws is another expressive tool referencing the precarity of everyday existence.
-Being one of the major principles of art and design, balance is directly dependent on intimate sense of artist, designer and ultimately the viewer.
+Being one of the major principles of art and design, balance is directly dependent on the intimate sense of artist, designer and ultimately, the viewer.
 Various manipulations with visual principles and elements throughout history abound, but balance remains a constant that cannot be countermanded.

 Editors’ Tip: Pictorial Composition (Composition in Art) (Dover Art Instruction)

 Composition is of paramount importance for a successful painting.
 All elements of a painting may be excellent but if good composition is lacking the artwork will fail.
-Composition relates to harmonious use of versatile elements in art that create a whole.
+Composition relates to the harmonious use of versatile elements in art that create a whole.
 In this book, Henry Rankine Poore analyses works of both old masters and modernists and through examples explains the principles of art composition.
 Importance of balance in art takes a central stage in this book, as it is a topic considered in greatest detail.
 Richly illustrated with over 166 reproductions of artworks of Cézanne, Goya, Hopper and others, this book is a necessary asset to both practitioners and art lovers alike.